These delicious crispy crunchy fried sage leaves are a perfect topping for soups, burgers, salads, or even eaten as a snack!

 Use the sage leaves whole or crumble them.

-Tips for Making this Recipe
+Tips for Making this Crispy Sage

-Storing Tips - Crispy sage leaves are best enjoyed right after you make them but you can save them in the refrigerator for up to 3 days.
+Storing Tips - Crispy sage leaves are best enjoyed right after you make them, but you can save them in the refrigerator for up to 3 days.

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.